contact-us calendar menu email class-page twitter-2 newspaper-1 other-schools class-pages

 We have an elected School Council.
 This is used as an opportunity to promote and teach about democracy and the electoral process.

-Democracy is also promoted through additional PSHE lessons and assemblies.
+The beginnings of democracy are taught through our history curriculum and democracy is also promoted through additional PSHE lessons and assemblies.

 Through our school values and the Jigsaw PSHE program, children are taught about personal responsibility, choices, ambition and aspiration.
 They are encouraged to take opportunities to follow their interests in art, music, sport, etc.